gilnam74/vex-sneppet/CS-for-artists.md

 ### Data Structures
-Data Structure is a collection of values organized in a certain way.
+Data Structure is a way to store things in computer memory.
+Those things could be different types, like numbers, text or images.

 ### Algorithms
 The algorithm is a step by step instruction for solving a problem.
 The algorithm manipulates Data Structure.